hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 * The matrix is then transformed such that a linear modeling framework can be applied.
    * As can be seen in the plot below (right), the cell type proportions are over-dispersed compared to the variance estimated under a Binomial distribution.
    * To overcome this, two transformations are available: arcsin square root and logit
-* Linear modeling is applied using an empirical Bayes framework, allowing information to be borrowed across cell types to stabilize the cell type-specific variance estimates
+* Linear modeling is applied using an empirical Bayesian framework, allowing information to be borrowed across cell types to stabilize the cell type-specific variance estimates
    * For **two groups**, moderated t-tests are implemented;
    * For **more than two groups**, the option is a moderated ANOVA test.
 * Finally, false discovery rates are calculated.